 By CA Surekha S Ahuja

-This decision is not expansive; it is corrective.
+This is not planning.

 -